-Quiet hours in all residence halls will be from 11:00 p.m. until 9:00 a.m.
-Sunday through Thursday; and 2:00 a.m. until 9:00 a.m.
+Quiet hours in all residence halls will be from 12:00 a.m. until 8:00 a.m.
+Sunday through Thursday; and 2:00 a.m. until 8:00 a.m.
 Friday and Saturday.
-Quiet/Academic halls will determine their quiet hours as a residence hall community prior to the start of the academic year.
 Excessive noise is inappropriate at any time as it disturbs others.
 Starting at midnight on the last day of classes before exams, 24-hours quiet hour are in effect.